2024 - 2025 COMMUNITY FOOD GRANTS

 • This funding cannot be used to purchase gift cards of any kind.

-Timeline: The application is now closed.
+Timeline: The application for 2024 - 2025 funding closed on September 6, 2024.
 The Blueprint intends to notify applicants about funding decisions on October 15, 2024.
 Grants will reopen in late summer 2025, contingent upon state funding.